 If you’re up and running, map out each possible sales funnel that current clients take to purchase from you.
 Notice which sales and marketing tactics are working.
 How much do you currently spend on these tactics?
 Where can you trim the fat?

-Key takeaway: Whether it’s social proof or free resources, knowing what your customer needs during their journey can be really eye-opening.
-It can also determine how you set the marketing budget for your small business.
+Key takeaway: Whether it’s social proof or free resources, knowing what your customer needs during their journey can be eye-opening and inform your marketing budget.

 Step 3: List Your Operational Costs

 Create a spreadsheet or template with all your current or anticipated operational costs.
-Items may include web hosting, sales tax, professional fees, and whatever else you need to run your business.
+Costs may include web hosting, sales tax, professional fees, content outsourcing fees and whatever else you need to run your business.

-These calculated business essentials paint a realistic picture of what you have to work with in your marketing budget.
+These calculated business essentials paint a realistic picture of what you have to work with regarding your marketing budget.

 Key takeaway: You need to know exactly how much money is going out and how much is coming in to create and stick to a marketing budget for your small business.